top of page

 2_edited.jpg

-As for my writing, I didn’t always write well, but I wrote anyway because I liked it.
-My early years English and history teachers in the U.S were super kind and supportive.
-And it wasn’t until I met my senior year high school teacher that I realized some professors were just mean.
-This one teacher told me that I would never succeed in any career that required the English language.
-She was angry that I challenged to be in her class because I qualified to be in an advanced English class.
-When I went to college, they stuck me in an English as a Second Language class, because I didn’t test well on the pointless SAT test scores.
+When I went to college, they stuck me in an English as a Second Language class, because I didn’t test well on the SAT test scores.
 I challenged that as well, and the chairman of the English department put me in a top advanced English class taught by the dean of English department.
 The dean of the English department did not like me and wanted to kick me out.
 On my first day, he started miming with his hands and enunciating his words, because he thought I didn't understand him.
 I showed him the slip of paper signed by the chairman of the English department that said I qualified to be in his class.
-He was not happy about that.
-A month down the road, he accused me of cheating on one of my papers, but he had no way of proving it.
-So, he said that I would have to take a test.
-I said, no problem, but since your accusation has no foundation, you must make everyone in the class take a test.
-So, he made everyone take a test, and it turned out that he was wrong.
-He apologized, but he was never able to bring himself to give me a well-deserved "A" for my work.
+He was not pleased.

-Years later, I went on to take some creative writing classes at another university.
+Years later, I went on to take some creative writing classes at UCLA.
 The beginning classes were all good until I got to this top-level class.
 I was told by my teacher and my peers that I should write in my “Persian” accent, because it was more charming and it befitted me.
 It was such an insult that I finally decided that I’m done.
 I’m going to go out on my own.

 Today, some big-name authors have left their large publishing houses and have gone Indie.
 I have no problem with being Indie or signing up with a publishing house.
 I work hard, and spend countless hours to bring a good product to my readers.
 So, if you are here because you have read one of my books, thank you for visiting.
 If this is your first time learning about me, I hope that my work will not disappoint.